HyperLemons/win-setup/README.md

 Include brief description here along with possible use cases if applicable

-# Open source replacements for Proprietary Laptop/Hardware software
+# Replacements for Proprietary Laptop/Hardware software/bloatware

 ## Asus Laptops: